Most dogs will gladly devour anything you’d dump in your garbage disposal, eating anything that smells like it is remotely edible.

 Poultry Fat (Preserved with Mixed Tocopherols), Dried Plain Beet Pulp, Brown Rice, Natural Chicken Flavor, Calcium Carbonate, Salt, Dicalcium Phosphate, Dehydrated Alfalfa, Corn Gluten Meal, Dried Peas, Dried Carrots, Olive Oil, Iron Oxide (color), Zinc Sulfate, Choline Chloride, Vitamin E Supplement, Ferrous Sulfate, L-Ascorbyl-2-Polyphosphate (source of Vitamin C), Niacin Supplement, Manganese Sulfate, Copper Sulfate, D-Calcium Pantothenate, Sodium Selenite, Biotin, Vitamin A Supplement, Riboflavin Supplement, Vitamin D3 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Vitamin B12 Supplement, Menadione Sodium Bisulfite Complex (A Source of Vitamin K Activity), Potassium Iodide, Cobalt Sulfate, Folic Acid.

-How to Make a Picky Dog Eat: A Handful of the Best Palate-Tempting Tricks
+How to Make a Picky Dog Eat: Palate-Tempting Tricks

 Despite our efforts to avoid unpalatable foods and instill proper feeding habits in our dogs, you’ll occasionally find yourself faced with a protesting pup, who turns her nose up at the food you have on hand.